srt32/blog/source/2014-02-14-n-101-an-introduction-to-query-optimization.html.markdown

 With a quick look at the logs we could see that hundreds of SQL queries we're flying by for each search.
 That's not good.

+It turned out that for each search we were performing a whole bunch of N+1 queries.
+The process looked like this:

+1.  in one big query, geocode the search param and return all the addresses, which belong to a market, near that search
+2.  in one query per nearby address, get all the associated markets for those addresses and
+3.  fetch again each associated address for each market

+What?
+We're doing a lot of work to begin with but then we're duplicating our work by finding addresses again.
+Something is not right here.
+Let's take a look at the code.

 The basic underlying model structure is as follows:

 ```